omegaml/omegaml/_sources/admin/putget.rst.txt

-Interface with omega|ml to get/put models and objects.
+Interface with omega|ml to get/put models and objects
 =====================================================

 The below snippet displays how omega|ml can be used to store and retrieve